apache/spark/docs/sql-programming-guide.md

 The Thrift JDBC server implemented here corresponds to the [`HiveServer2`] (https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) in Hive 0.12.
 You can test the JDBC server with the beeline script comes with either Spark or Hive 0.12.
-In order to use Hive you must first run '`sbt/sbt -Phive-thriftserver assembly/assembly`' (or use `-Phive-thriftserver` for maven).

 To start the JDBC server, run the following in the Spark directory: